openstack/keystone-specs/api/v3/identity-api-v3.rst

 The entire child hierarchy will be included as nested dictionaries in the response.
 It will contain all the projects ids found by traversing down the hierarchy.

+..
+Note:: The server may return ids of all projects in the hierarchy without requiring the user to have role assignments on any projects in the hierarchy.

 Response: